mobkits/more/Readme.md

 Insert `more` after list `el`, call the callback with a function when more div could be visible.

-scrollable is the element emit `scroll` event, it's el parentNode by default.
+scrollable is Object (could be element or other object) which emit `scroll` event.

-Pass true to disable more loading to the function passed to callback.

 ### .text(string)